askoufis/clean-code-presentation/slides.md

 <v-clicks>

+- Ideally small
-- Small
+- Minimal responsibility
-- Do one thing
+  - Ideally does one thing, and does it well
 - Named based on what it does

 </v-clicks>